 The Video Game industry is evolving rapidly, and the digital distribution of video games and Gaming as Digital Services are becoming the norm.
 New supply and transaction chains are making hard to apply the correct VAT treatment which might lead to inaccurate VAT calculations and allocations.
 GVC makes sure to correctly apply VAT on Video Games so you are fully VAT compliant.

-The software industry is evolving rapidly and the digital distribution of applications and software is increasing.
+The software industry is expanding at an astonishing rate and the digital distribution of applications and software is increasing.
 With many ways of monetizing, the transaction chain is making hard to apply the correct VAT treatment which might lead to inaccurate VAT calculations and allocations.

 The digital world and ePublishing have changed the way publications are being produced and distributed.
-At the same time, Governments around the world are now shifting the way they treat eBooks and other digital publications and VAT rules for the ePublishing media are changing rapidly.
+Governments around the world are now shifting the way they treat eBooks and other digital publications and VAT rules for the ePublishing media are changing rapidly.

 DIGITAL SERVICE TAX NEWS